 Are you accepting new clients?

-Yes, we are accepting new clients for individual, couples, family, and group counseling.
+Yes, we are accepting new clients for individual, couples, family, and group counseling as well as nutrition services.

 Do you take insurance?
 How does it work?